zckv/MongoDB-ReplicaSet-on-K8s/README.md

 kubectl create namespace monitoring
 ```

+Before installing helm please change the monitoring configuration files accoridingly.
+Specifically the `job_name` for mongodb-exporter in `helm-chart/files/prometheus-secrets/prometheus.yaml` should be changed to be able to enable monitoring.
+The `remote_write` section should also be uncommented to enable pushing metrics to the central cms monitoring portal.

 ```bash
 helm install mongodb --set db.auth.password='xxx' --set db.auth.keyfile="$(openssl rand -base64 756)" --set db.rsname='rsName' --set db.nodeHostname='something-node-0.cern.ch' .
 ```